zefoy/ngx-ace-wrapper/README.md

 printMarginColumn            // Sets the column where the print margin should be.
 ```

-For more detailed documentation with all the supported config options see [Ace documentation](http://ace.c9.io/#nav-api).
+For more detailed documentation with all the supported config options see the Ace documentation.

 ##### Available control / helper functions (provided by the directive):